Human Rights Day

-- Download these super posters for displaying children’s rights and responsibilities around the classroom and sparking discussion points.
+Display these posters of rights and responsibilities around the classroom to stimulate discussion.

-- A fabulous set of illustrated cards showing aspects of life that pupils have to decide are either a ‘want’ or a ‘need’, helping them to recognise that ‘needs’ are also ‘rights’.
+A set of illustrated cards showing aspects of life that pupils have to decide are either a “want” or a “need”.

-- Try out this great interactive marketplace activity, where pupils discover that human rights belong to everybody and that every human right is needed.
+Try out this interactive marketplace activity, where pupils discover that human rights belong to everyone.

-- An easily adaptable assembly that considers the importance of the Universal Declaration of Human Rights, and what happens when basic human rights are denied.
+An adaptable assembly that considers the importance of the Universal Declaration of Human Rights, and what happens when basic human rights are denied.

-- A great selection of worksheets, guides and posters to help you plan your lessons on human rights.
+A selection of worksheets, guides and posters to help you plan your lessons on human rights.

 Introduce your class to the experiences of refugees with these human rights education resources focusing on refugees and asylum.

 Explore how the law can protect human rights with this PowerPoint presentation and activity.

 Use this PowerPoint presentation to test your students’ knowledge of specific human rights.

 A lesson that encourages pupils to think about what human rights are and why we have them.